Get started with Elastic Database Tools

-Download the Elastic DB Tools for Azure SQL - Getting Started sample from MSDN.
+Download the Elastic DB Tools for Azure SQL - Getting Started sample.
 Unzip the sample to a location that you choose.

 To create a project, open the ElasticScaleStarterKit.sln solution from the C# directory.

 In the solution for the sample project, open the app.config file.
-Then follow the instructions in the file to add your Azure SQL Database server name and your sign-in information (username and password).
+Then follow the instructions in the file to add your server name and your sign-in information (username and password).